How local antipredator response unbalances the rock-paper-scissors model: Discussion and Conclusions

-We investigated the effects of local antipredator response performed by one out of the species in the spatial version of the rock-paper-scissors model.
-The antipredator reaction is deflagrated whenever a predator tries to consume one of the individuals belonging to the prey group surrounding the predator.
+whenever a predator tries to consume one of the individuals belonging to the prey group surrounding the predator.
 The decrease in predation capacity depends on the prey group size and the antipredator strength of each prey.
 Besides, participation in the collective reaction depends on the organism's physical and cognitive abilities to properly perform the defence tactic.

 Our findings show that even if a small number of organisms can perform the local behavioural tactic, there are clear benefits for the species that perform the antipredator response.
 However, the species whose organisms perform the antipredator strategy is not the only one to profit: due to cyclic predator-prey interactions, it is advantageous for the species affected by the local antipredator response.
 If less than half of individuals are conditioned, both species share territorial dominance.
 Otherwise, the prevalence is of the species whose organisms behave defensively.